szhsin/reactish-state/README.md

 };
 ```

-## Selector that depends on props or local states
+## Selector that depends on props or local state

-The `selector` function allows us to create reusable derived states outside React components.
-In contrast, component-scoped derived states which depend on props or local states can be created by the `useSelector` hook.
+The `selector` function allows us to create reusable derived states outside of React components.
+In contrast, component-scoped derived states that depend on props or local state can be created using the `useSelector` hook.

 ```jsx
 import { state, useSelector } from "reactish-state";